-The Committee for Technological Innovation and Ethics (Komet) was established by the Swedish Government on the 14 of august 2018.
-Its mission is to help the Government to identify policy challenges, contribute to reducing uncertainty surrounding existing regulations, and accelerate policy development linked to fourth industrial revolution technologies.
+The Committee for Technological Innovation and Ethics (Komet) was established by the Swedish Government on the 14 of august 2018 and operated until 2022.
+Its mission was to help the Government to identify policy challenges, contribute to reducing uncertainty surrounding existing regulations, and accelerate policy development linked to the fourth industrial revolution technologies.

-The Committee will continuously deliver policy proposals to the Government and, where relevant, also survey the need to adapt regulatory frameworks.
-A reference group, including representatives from government agencies, business and organisations experienced in policy development, will be assisting the Committee.
+The Committee continuously delivered policy proposals to the Government.
+A reference group, including representatives from government agencies, business and organisations experienced in policy development assisted the Committee.

 Sweden aims to pioneer responsible development and use of future technologies

 Today’s rapid technological advances create major opportunities in individualised care, artificial intelligence, self-driving vehicles and smart climate solutions.
 However, these opportunities also create challenges with respect to ethics, privacy and regulatory barriers.
 The Government is therefore appointing a Committee to address the challenges of technological development and create conditions to accelerate the use of new Technologies.

 “I want Sweden to become a testbed for new solutions.
 For this to happen, it would be good if we can be faster at dealing with the ethical, legal and regulatory challenges triggered by artificial intelligence, self-driving cars and other technologies,” says former Minister for Enterprise and Innovation Mikael Damberg.